Skip to main content

 Scope and Contents

 This sub-series includes records of the Cultural Awareness for Everyone (C.A.F.E.)
-Club and consists mainly of photographs of club members for annual yearbooks and of club activities, as well as event programs and numerous photographs that document the club's Cultural Night events over the years.
+Club and consists mainly of photographs of club members for annual yearbooks and photographs of club activities, namely the club's Cultural Night events over the years.

-Articles and photographs about C.A.F.E. and Cultural Night can also be found in yearbooks, school publications, and Spectator, the student newspaper.
+Articles and photographs about C.A.F.E. and Cultural Night can also be found in yearbooks starting in 2012, school publications, and Spectator, the student newspaper.

 Dates